ryan-mca/openrgbfansyncplugin/readme.md

 This version of the of the lhwm-wrapper is compatible with [OpenRGBHardwareSyncPlugin](https://gitlab.com/OpenRGBDevelopers/OpenRGBHardwareSyncPlugin) so only this file is needed if using both plugins.

+## Linux Support
+Linux support has been added using lm-sensors but I wasn't able to fully test it so I disabled the pipeline build, if you want to try it you can download and compile the code manually.

 ## Usage & Features
 * After installing the plugin go to the Hardware Fan Sync tab in OpenRGB
 * List of available fans/controls is visible on the left, right-click tab to hide unused fans